kide-vm/kide/README.md

 - assignment (local/args/ivar)
 - static calling (where method is determined at compile time)
 - dynamic dispatch with caching

-Current work is on implicit blocks, which are surprisingly like static method calls and lambdas like dynamic dispatch.
+- implicit blocks, ie the ones that ruby passes implicitly and are used in enumerating

 ## Contributing to rubyx

 Probably best to talk to me, if it's not a typo or so.

+I've started to put some github issues out, some basic some not so.
+Also there is a todo for the adventurous (bigger things, no BIG things).

-There is a todo, for inspiration, though actual tasks that result in pulls, should start their live as a github issue.
+Actual tasks that result in pulls, should start their life as a github issue.
 There we can discuss details so that no work is done in vain.
-There are some small issues there already, just comment if you're interested.
+If you're interested in an existing issues, just comment on it.

 Fork and create a branch before sending pulls.

-### Stary sky

-Iterate:

-1. more cpus (ie intel)
-2. more systems (ie mac)
-3. more syscalls, there are after all some hundreds
-5. A lot of modern cpu's functionality has to be mapped to ruby and implemented in assembler to be useful
-6. Different sized machines, with different register types ?
-7.  on 64bit, there would be 8 bits for types and thus allow for rational, complex, and whatnot
-8. Housekeeping (the superset of gc) is abundant
-9. Any amount of time could be spent on a decent digital tree (see judy).
-Or possibly Dr.Cliffs hash.
-10. Also better string/arrays would be good.
-11. The minor point of threads and hopefully lock free primitives to deal with that.
-12. Other languages, python at least, maybe others

-And generally optimise and work towards that perfect world (we never seem to be able to attain).

 ## Copyright